jeffreykegler/old_kollos/notes/misc/loup2.md

 where `s` is the count of symbols in the grammar, based on the following
 observations:

-First, no symbol goes on the "work stack" more than once.
+* First, no symbol goes on the "work stack" more than once.

-Second, the processing for each symbol popped from the "work stack" is constant (`O(42)`).
+* Second, the processing for each symbol popped from the "work stack" is constant (`O(42)`).

-Third, overall cost of this algorithm is
+* The overall cost of this algorithm is
 ```
 o + c*s,
 ```